floppyzedolfin/sync/CHANGEBLOG.md

 finally finished writing my tests.
 I've added some automatism on the CI.
 If I work on the links, it'll be on the morrow, as I am now facing trouble getting the CI build my code...
 It might be because the go version of `ubuntu:latest` isn't the latest version of go.
+I fixed this using `actions/setup-go@v2`.

+Some obscure file system things still happen (or maybe they come from the lib I use):
+- creation of file usually takes two notifications